airbytehq/airbyte/docs/connector-development/connector-builder-ui/authentication.md

   https://connect.squareup.com/v2/<stream path>
 ```

+#### Update refresh token from authentication response

+In a lot of cases, OAuth refresh tokens are long-lived and can be used to create access tokens for every sync.
+In some cases however, a refresh token becomes invalid after it has been used to create an access token.
+In these situations, a new refresh token is returned along with the access token.
+One example of this behavior is the [Smartsheets API](https://smartsheet.redoc.ly/#section/OAuth-Walkthrough/Get-or-Refresh-an-Access-Token).
+In these cases, it's necessary to update the refresh token in the configuration every time an access token is generated, so the next sync will still succeed.

+This can be done using the "Overwrite config with refresh token response" setting.
+If enabled, the authenticator expects a new refresh token to be returned from the token refresh endpoint.
+By default, the property `refresh_token` is used to extract the new refresh token, but this can be configured using the "Refresh token property name" setting.
+The connector then updates its own configuration with the new refresh token and uses it the next time an access token needs to be generated.

 ### Other authentication methods

 If your API is not using one of the natively supported authentication methods, it's still possible to build an Airbyte connector as described below.